Karl Rove

-Early years

-Family, upbringing, and early education
+Early life and education

 Rove was born on Christmas Day in Denver, Colorado, the second of five children, and was raised in Sparks, Nevada.
 His parents separated when he was 19 years old and the man whom Rove knew as his father was a geologist.

 In 1965, his family moved to Salt Lake City, where Rove entered high school, becoming a skilled debater.
 Encouraged by a teacher to run for class senate, Rove won the election.
 As part of his campaign strategy he rode in the back of a convertible inside the school gymnasium sitting between two attractive girls before his election speech.
 While at Olympus High School, he was elected student council president his junior and senior years.
 Rove was also a Teenage Republican and served as Chairman of the Utah Federation of Teenage Republicans.
 During this time, his father got a job in Los Angeles and visited the family during holidays.

 Rove's mother suffered from depression and had contemplated suicide more than once in her life.
-Rove stated that although he loved his mother, she was seriously flawed, undependable and, at times, unstable.
+Rove has stated that although he loved his mother, she was seriously flawed, undependable and, at times, unstable.
 In December 1969, after a heated fight with his wife, the man Rove had known as his father left the family and divorced Rove's mother soon afterwards.
-Rove's mother moved back to Nevada, and his siblings briefly lived with relatives after the divorce.
-Rove learned from his aunt and uncle that the man who had raised him was not his biological father; both he and his older brother Eric were the children of another man.
-Rove has expressed great love and admiration for his adoptive father and for "how selfless" his love had been.
-Rove's father and mother expressed deep regret over the failure of the marriage and briefly tried dating each other after the divorce, but they refused to explain the breakup of the marriage, only stating that they still "loved each other dearly."
-Rove was unable to convince his parents to get back together, as they were adamant about the divorce, a situation which Rove still does not understand.
-Rove's relationship with his adoptive father was briefly strained for a few months following the divorce, but they maintained a very close relationship for the rest of his life.
+It was at this juncture that Rove was finally told that he and his older brother had a different birth father, his mother's prior husband.
+Rove's relationship with his adoptive father was briefly strained for a few months following the divorce, but they maintained a relationship afterward.

 Rove had only infrequent contact with his mother in the 1970s.
 She frequently withheld child support checks and spent them for herself.
 She and her second husband lost most of their money due to poor financial decisions on her part and his gambling and overspending.
 On September 11, 1981, Rove's mother died by suicide north of Reno, Nevada, shortly after she decided to divorce her third and final husband, to whom she had been unhappily married for only three months.